JimHagan/nr_alert_audit/README.md

         ```

 ### Step 2: Install Dependencies
-Install dependencies from the provided requirements.txt file:
+With your virtual environment active, install the required packages from the provided requirements.txt file:
 ```bash
 pip install -r requirements.txt
 ```